 The tenets of global education form the largest part of the NEASC (New England Association of Schools and Colleges) and the CIE (Commission on International Education) accreditation processes, not the least of which is the international curriculum.

-FIA students are being prepared for testing in the key international college testing programs – College Board testing suites (Advanced Placement, SAT, PSAT, etc.), & the International Baccalaureate (IB)
+FIA students are being prepared for testing in the key international college testing programs – College Board testing suites (Advanced Placement, SAT, PSAT, etc.)

 At the same time that FIA is regarded as an international school with an outward, global focus, the school believes in the full integration of its community and partnerships with the local Montego Bay, Jamaican and Caribbean communities, in education, athletics, service and sustainable practices.